 UW pre-health advising

-The UAA pre-health advising team works with students interested in medicine, dentistry, pharmacy, and other healthcare related careers.
+The UAA pre-health advising team works with students interested in dentistry, medicine, pharmacy, physical therapy and other health professions.

 The advisers work with all UW undergraduates and alumni of our undergraduate programs to assist in the exploration of, preparation for, and application to professional healthcare programs.